hendriknielaender/double-trouble/data/blog/product_engineers.md

 > As engineers mature in a company they naturally turn into product engineers, while they might
 > have started out just as a coder that was unfamiliar with the business.

-Seasoned engineers often not only give valueable feedback to the PM, but also come up with entire product ideas **and** implementation plan on their own.
+Seasoned engineers often not only give valuable feedback to the PM, but also come up with entire product ideas **and** implementation plan on their own.

 Some might argue that product management really is only the responsibility of product managers